The 1850s Response to the Racism of 2017

 “Fowell Buxton has happily translated [the Roman motto], ‘They murdered all who resisted and enslaved the rest.’
 But it was as slaveholders that the Romans most clearly exhibited their impartiality,” the piece states.
 “They were above those miserable subterfuges that are so common with Americans.
 They made slaves of all, of the high as well as the low—of Thracians, as well as Sardinians, of Greeks and of Syrians as readily as of Scythians and Cappadocians.”

-With ever increasing rigor from colonial times, the American system explicitly made only people with African ancestry subject to chattel slavery, i.e. they were the only people whose children were born enslaved and who would die enslaved, absent an extraordinary circumstance.
+With ever-increasing rigor from colonial times, the American system explicitly made only people with African ancestry subject to chattel slavery, i.e. they were the only people whose children were born enslaved and who would die enslaved, absent an extraordinary circumstance.
 American slavery was different.

 To be clear, this isn’t just about Carlson.
 My target is the implicit idea that American slavery was not historically, distinctly terrible.
 It was.
 There is no parallel.
-While other countries—and states within the Union—were banning slavery, the south was intensifying slavery in several different ways.
+While other countries—and states within the Union—were banning slavery, the South was intensifying slavery in several different ways.

-First, the ideological and theological interpretation of slavery in the south began to change.
+First, the ideological and theological interpretation of slavery in the South began to change.
 The specific and perpetual enslavement of African people had seemed to Jeffersonian Americans as an evil that was ebbing away.
-“In the late eighteenth century, most Americans believed that slavery, as institutionalized dependence, was neither good nor practical, and so would fade before the action of natural forces under the new, free political system,” writes John Patrick Daly in When Slavery Was Called Freedom: Evangelicalism, Proslavery, and the Causes of the Civil War.
+“In the late 18th century, most Americans believed that slavery, as institutionalized dependence, was neither good nor practical, and so would fade before the action of natural forces under the new, free political system,” writes John Patrick Daly in When Slavery Was Called Freedom: Evangelicalism, Proslavery, and the Causes of the Civil War.

-But as abolitionists began to succeed in the northern states, chattel slavery of black human beings began to be theologically promoted as something to be proud of, possibly even holy, in the south.
+But as abolitionists began to succeed in the northern states, chattel slavery of black human beings began to be theologically promoted as something to be proud of, possibly even holy, in the South.
 “Good slaveholders, they maintained, gave the institution its character—that is, goodness,” Daly writes.
-“This formulation allowed proslavery spokesmen to denounce the historically evil institution of slavery while defending southern practices: slaveholders in the evil form of slavery were bad men; the southerners were good, and the source of their wealth untainted.
+“This formulation allowed proslavery spokesmen to denounce the historically evil institution of slavery while defending Southern practices: Slaveholders in the evil form of slavery were bad men; the Southerners were good, and the source of their wealth untainted.
 Good—and especially evangelical—slaveholders supposedly redeemed the institution of slavery.”

 Second, the old colonial state slaveowners were making a business out of selling the people they enslaved south and west.
 This became a lynchpin of the region’s wealth as agriculture declined there.
 Black people were chained together in Virginia and the Carolinas and marched to Georgia, to Florida, to Mississippi, to Texas.
 Whatever networks of family and community they’d been able to build within the oppressive violence of slavery were destroyed (again).

-Ed Baptist tells this story in The Half Was Never Told: Slavery and the Making of American Capitalism.
+Ed Baptist tells this story in The Half Has Never Been Told: Slavery and the Making of American Capitalism.
 “The massive and cruel engineering required to rip a million people from their homes, brutally drive them to new, disease-ridden places, and make them live in terror and hunger as they continually built and rebuilt a commodity-generating empire,” he writes, “this vanished in the story of a slavery that was supposedly focused primarily not on producing profit but on maintaining its status as a quasi-feudal elite, or producing modern ideas about race in order to maintain white unity and elite power.”

 Third, the gin-powered cotton economy relied on huge financial investments to open up new cotton land ever farther south and west.
 A series of financial bubbles ran in those directions, with literal securities issued to slaveowners secured by the bodies of enslaved people.